Water Quality District

 Each year since 1993 the Missoula Valley Water Quality District has held a Household Hazardous Waste Collection Event.
-Many unwanted hazardous and toxic materials are accepted from Missoula County Residents for no charge, including oil-based paints and stains, paint thinner, degreasers, gasoline, other flammable liquids, aerosol paints, fertilizer non-alkaline household batteries (alkalines can be thrown away), used motor oil and antifreeze, courtesy of Oily Waste Processors (up to 15 gal.), antifreeze, and up to 6 fluorescent tubes (no bulbs -- see year-round options, below).
+Many unwanted hazardous and toxic materials are accepted from Missoula County Residents for no charge, including oil-based paints and stains, paint thinner, degreasers, gasoline, other flammable liquids, aerosol paints, fertilizer non-alkaline household batteries (alkaline batteries can be thrown away), used motor oil and antifreeze, courtesy of Oily Waste Processors (up to 15 gal.), antifreeze, and up to 6 fluorescent tubes (no bulbs -- see year-round options, below).
 Mercury fever thermometers are accepted at Haz Waste Days for free, and you get a free digital thermometer in exchange!
-Items accepted for a nominal fee include pesticides, caustics, strong acids and chlorinated solvents.
+Items accepted for a fee include pesticides, caustics, strong acids and chlorinated solvents.
 The fee covers approximately 25% of our costs for shipping and disposing of the waste.
 Businesses and out-of-county residents will be charged our costs for disposal of all waste.

 Mercury-containing thermostats are accepted at Ace Hardware or the County Environmental Health Office (301 W. Alder, 2nd Floor) free for recycling.

 Waste Oil & Antifreeze will be accepted at Haz Waste Days at no cost (up to 15 gal.).
-Oily Waste Processors will be on site to collect this year.
 Emerald Services will NOT be collecting for this event.

-- Allied Waste will take up to 2 gal. of waste oil per weekly pickup from most single family residences* for free, if left at curbside with trash, in clear milk jugs with lids.
+- Republic Services (formerly Allied Waste) will take up to 2 gal. of waste oil per weekly pickup from most single family residences* for free, if left at curbside with trash, in clear milk jugs with lids.

-- *If you are on a route with the new automated trucks you can bring your milk jugs of oil to the Allied Waste office on Rodgers St.
+- *If you are on a route with the new automated trucks you can bring your milk jugs of oil to the Republic Services office on Rodgers St.